Space Raiders (film): Production

 Corman sold New World Pictures in January 1983 for $16.9 million.
 Under the terms of the contract, he agreed to stay on as consultant for two years and that New World would distribute any movies he made until February 1984.
 He agreed to provide the company with a minimum of five films they could release.
-He set up a new production company, Millennium — the title of a 1981 retrospective of Corman's work at the National Film Theatre of London.
-He announced plans to make films budgeted between $2–5 million using cash from his sale of New World to finance.
-He wanted to make less commercial films.
-Millennium's first films included Space Raiders, Love Letters, Screwballs and Suburbia (which he acquired).
+He set up a new production company, Millennium, named after a 1981 retrospective of Corman's work at the National Film Theatre of London.
 (Corman would soon change "Millennium" to "New Horizons".)
+He announced plans to make films budgeted between $2–5 million using funds from his sale of New World.
+Millennium's first films included the less-commercial Space Raiders, Love Letters, Screwballs, and Suburbia (which he acquired).

-The job of directing when to Howard R. Cohen who had written several films for Corman and recently turned director with Saturday the 14th.The movie was based on Treasure Island.

-Since Howard R. Cohen didn't have a lot of experience directing films, Corman brought in Eric Morris to assist Cohen in setting up the shots a week before shooting commenced.
+The job of directing Space Raiders, which was based on Treasure Island, went to Howard R. Cohen, who had written several films for Corman and recently turned director with Saturday the 14th.
+Since Cohen didn't have a lot of directing experience at the time, Corman brought in Eric Morris to assist him in setting up the shots a week before shooting commenced.

-The sets used for Space Raiders were repurposed and modified from Corman's previous production of Battle Beyond the Stars and Android.

-Some of the sets were later used in the Fred Olen Ray film Star Slammer.
+The sets used for Space Raiders were repurposed and modified from Corman's previous production of Battle Beyond the Stars and Android; some of these sets were later used in the Fred Olen Ray film Star Slammer.

 Reception

-The Atlanta Journal said the "main problem" with the film was the character of the boy "was really creepy."
+The Atlanta Journal said the "main problem" with the film was the character of the boy "was really creepy".

-The Omaha Herald thought the movie was "perfectly suited for young movie fans."
+The Omaha Herald thought the movie was "perfectly suited for young movie fans".

-The Boston Globe called it "a sweet little Star Wars rip off... on cosily intimate terms with its genre."
+The Boston Globe called it "a sweet little Star Wars rip off ... on cosily intimate terms with its genre."

-TV Guide stated that the story was a thinly disguised rip-off of Star Wars and was disappointed that it reused both the special effects and the music from Battle Beyond the Stars.
-The movie was featured on episode 48 of the internet show Best of the Worst produced by RedLetterMedia, where it was unanimously selected as best of the worst.
-In particular, the panel praised Corman's efficiency in reusing assets and skill in allocating a small budget.
+TV Guide stated that the story was a thinly disguised rip-off of Star Wars and was disappointed that it reused both the special effects and music from Battle Beyond the Stars.
+The film was featured on episode #48 of the internet show Best of the Worst, produced by RedLetterMedia, where it was unanimously selected as best of the worst.
+In particular, the panel praised Corman's efficiency in reusing assets as well as skill in allocating a small budget.

-DVD
+Home media

 The film's trailer was featured as part of the Stephen Romano Presents Shock Festival trailer compilation three-disc set on DVD.

-On September 2, 2014, Scorpion Releasing released Space Raiders on DVD as a standard release, and on Blu-ray as a 2,000 unit limited edition.
-The Special Features include the film's theatrical trailer and interviews with Roger Corman, star David Mendenhall, and postproduction supervisor Clark Henderson.
+On 2 September 2014, Scorpion Releasing released Space Raiders on DVD as a standard release, and on Blu-ray as a 2,000-unit limited edition.
+Special features included the film's theatrical trailer as well as interviews with Roger Corman, star David Mendenhall, and post-production supervisor Clark Henderson.